City Colleges of Chicago - Olive-Harvey College Sports Information

 The 10 players of the Olive-Harvey College women’s basketball team are led by a head coach and an assistant coach.

 The women’s basketball program at Olive-Harvey College made $73,353 in revenue and spent $73,353 in expenses.
 Even though this means that the program didn’t make any money, at least it wasn’t in the red.

 Olive-Harvey College Women’s Volleyball

-In terms of financials, the Olive-Harvey College women’s volleyball program paid out $54,258 in expenses and made $54,258 in total revenue.
-So, the program broke even.
-It’s unfortunate that it didn’t make any money, but, then again, it didn’t lose any money either.
+In terms of financials, the Olive-Harvey College women’s volleyball program paid out $56,500 in expenses and made $56,500 in total revenue.
+On the positive side, this means the program didn’t lose any money - and that’s not something every college sports program can claim.

 Notes & References

 Note that if we don’t have data on a particular sport, it won’t be listed in the section above.

 U.S. Department of Education’s Equity in Athletics Data Analysis (EADA)

 The academic progress rate (APR) of each team was made available by the NCAA.